Why Poor Digestion Causes Fatigue (Ayurvedic Solutions for Low Energy)

 The Cleveland Clinic explains that malabsorption can lead to deficiencies in iron, vitamin B12, magnesium, and essential fatty acids, all of which play a role in energy production, nervous system function, and hormonal balance (Cleveland Clinic, 2023).

-The Mayo Clinic further emphasizes that intestinal disorders and inflammation can prevent nutrients from being absorbed, creating fatigue and weakness (Mayo Clinic, 2023).
 From an Ayurvedic lens, these deficiencies reflect imbalanced Agni and accumulated Ama, signaling the need for digestive restoration.

 "Ayurveda enhances metabolic health and nutrient absorption by restoring Agni and clearing Ama, supporting optimal physical and mental vitality." - Veena, Saumya Ayurveda